Chunyu-Lin-bjtu/autoware-wiki/Source-Build.md

 % sudo apt-get install libmosquitto-dev
 ```

 **NOTE: Please do not install ros-indigo-velodyne-pointcloud package.
-If it is already installed, please uninstall.**
+If it is already installed, please uninstall it.**

 ### Install system dependencies for Ubuntu 16.04 Kinetic
 ```